Accepting listener calls via Skype in Radiojar’s virtual studio on your Windows PC

 You’re now ready to start accepting listener calls in your radio broadcasts.
-Make sure to filter your listeners for prank calls and talk to your them for a bit before going on air to prepare them and ensure a smooth transition in the show.
+Make sure to filter your listeners for prank calls and talk to your them for a little bit before going on air to prepare them and ensure a smooth transition in the show.

 Have fun doing talk shows with your listeners!